-The George Weikert farm is at the corner where United States Avenue, Sedgwick Avenue and Slocum Avenue come together.
-It is one of several Weickert farms in the area at the time of the battle, with three belonging to George’s sons and another to a distant cousin.
+The George Weikert farm is at the corner where United States Avenue, Sedgwick Avenue and Hancock Avenue come together.
+(Tour map: Sedgwick Avenue) It is one of several Weickert farms in the area at the time of the battle, with three belonging to George’s sons and another to a distant cousin.
 There is also a George W. Weickert farm, also known as the Timbers farm, south of Brooke Avenue.

 George Weikert was born around 1801 and moved to the Gettysburg area from Maryland in 1838.
 He bought the 78 acre farm north of Little Round Top in 1852.